No drink speaks of caffeine-laden, sugary decadence quite like the Insta-worthy Frappuccino:

 - 1/3 cup sweetener

 Consider adding whipped cream and/or switching out the milk preference.

 How many calories in a Frappuccino?

-Sigh, there comes a time when we must consider how the sugar in a Frappuccino messes with our metabolism’s bottom line.
+Sigh, there comes a time when we must consider how this drink is going to mess with our metabolism’s bottom line.
 Let’s talk calories for a moment.

-Important disclaimer: There are so many variations that defining a particular calorie count is impossible and irresponsible.
+Important disclaimer: There are so many variations of the drink that defining the number of calories is impossible and irresponsible.
 If you substitute Stevia and almond milk and skip the cream, you could have a not-so-bad treat.